fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11a.md

  - How to make sure that the changes don't overwrite each other?
  - How to make deployments happen at the click of a button or automatically when one merges to master?

 There even exists scientific evidence on the numerous benefits the usage of CI/CD has.
-According to a large study reported in the book [Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations](https://itrevolution.com/book/accelerate/), the use of CI/CD correlates heavily with organizational success (e.g. improves profitability and product quality, increases market share, shortens the time to market).
+According to a large study reported in the book [Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations](https://itrevolution.com/book/accelerate/), the use of CI/CD correlate heavily with organizational success (e.g. improves profitability and product quality, increases market share, shortens the time to market).
 CI/CD even makes developers happier by reducing their burnout rate.
 The results summarized in the book are also reported in scientific articles such as [this](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2681909).
 #### Documented behavior

 There's an old joke that a bug is just an "undocumented feature".
 We'd like to avoid that.
 We'd like to avoid any situations where we don't know the exact outcome.
 For example, if we depend on a label on a PR to define whether something is a "major", "minor" or "patch" release (we'll cover the meanings of those terms later), then it's important that we know what happens if a developer forgets to put a label on their PR.
 What if they put a label on after the build/test process has started?
 What happens if the developer changes the label mid-way through, which one is the one that actually releases?